Samuel A. McElwee

-Samuel A. McElwee was a lawyer and politician in the United States.
+Samuel A. McElwee (1857-1914) was an African-American lawyer and politician in the United States.
 He was born enslaved in 1857 in Haywood County, Tennessee.
 His parents were Robert and Georgianna McElwee.
 He became a lawyer and the most influential Republican Party leader in Haywood County following the Reconstruction era.
 He served in the Tennessee General Assembly from 1883 to 1888.
 He was the first African American to serve three terms in legislature and also the first one to be nominated as the Speaker of the House.

 Early life

 After emancipation, his family moved to a farm in Haywood County in 1866.
 He attended Freedmen's Bureau Schools.
 He reported being taught to read as a young child by his former slave master's children, and moved quickly through school.
 In 1875, he attended Oberlin College in Ohio for a year.
 Then he returned to the South and taught at a school for three years.
 He studied Latin, German, and mathematics with a Vanderbilt student whose recommendation got him a Peabody Scholarship to Fisk University.
 In 1878, he enrolled at Fisk and graduated in 1883.